+We cut $W$ along two disjoint essential arcs connecting the elliptic points of $W$ to obtain two quadrilaterals.
+Call such arcs {\em e-edges} and quadrilaterals {\em be-tiles}.

+The two elliptic points of an e-edge do not have to have opposite signs when one of its end point is a fake elliptic point.
+Although it is not necessary in this proof, for the later use we choose e-edges so that each be-tile contains exactly one hyperbolic point.

-Now we view the surface $F$ as a union of bb-tiles and be-tiles.
-This defines a cellular decomposition of $F$ such that $0$-cells (vertices) are the elliptic points, $1$-cells are the b-arcs and e-edges on the boundary of the bb- and be-tiles, and $2$-cells are the bb-tiles and be-tiles.
+Now the surface $F$ is a union of bb-tiles and be-tiles.
+This defines a cellular decomposition of $F$ whose $0$-cells are the elliptic points and the fake elliptic points, $1$-cells are the boundary b-arcs and e-edges of the bb-tiles and the be-tiles, and $2$-cells are the bb-tiles and be-tiles.

 Let $v$ be a $0$-cell and $\Val(v)$ denote the valence of $v$ in the $1$-skeleton graph.
-We define $\Hyp(v)$ to be the number of non-fake hyperbolic points in $\F(F)$ that are connected to $v$ by a singular leaf.
+Let $\Hyp(v)$ be the number of hyperbolic points in the original foliation $\F(F)$ that are connected to $v$ by a singular leaf.

 \begin{claim} let $v$ be a $0$-cell of the cellular decomposition of $F$. \begin{enumerate} \item If $v$ is a fake elliptic point of $\mF'$, then $\Val(v)=6$. \item If $v$ is not a fake elliptic point of $\mF'$, then $\Hyp(v) \leq \Val(v)$. \end{enumerate} \end{claim}